Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 ## More

-I enjoy the process of creating something, especially an application that solves real user needs and reduces production costs for companies.
-I have had a couple of entrepreneurial attempts, one in online education and the other in Chinese culture dialogue robot.
+I enjoy creating real-world applications, especially those solving real user needs / reducing production costs for companies.
+I have two entrepreneurial attempts, one is in online education and the other is in Chinese culture dialogue robot.

-In addition, I am a student of the 14-th class of [**Hejun Business School**](http://www.hejupe.com/en/index.php?id=34) ([Hejun Group](https://www.linkedin.com/company/hejun-ywh/)).
-I am also a member of Tsinghua University *Entrepreneurial Talent Program*.
+In addition, I'm a student of the 14-th class of [**Hejun Business School**](http://www.hejupe.com/en/index.php?id=34) ([**Hejun Group**](https://www.linkedin.com/company/hejun-ywh/)).
+Also a member of Tsinghua University *Entrepreneurial Talent Program*.

 If you've got some exciting ideas, especially in pharmaceutical and healthcare.
 Please feel free to contact me / send me the business plan :-)